wombleton/gitlaw-nz/acts/S/Shipping Act 1987.md

 ##### 11 Offences

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 who---

     *   (a) refuses or fails without reasonable excuse to comply with any direction given under [section 7][9]; or